zopefoundation/zope.schema/src/zope/schema/README.txt

 That's it.
 You still might think this is a lot of work to validate and set a value for an object.
 Note, however, that it is very easy to write helper functions that automate these tasks.
-If correctly designed, you will never have to worry explicitely about validation again, since the system takes care of it automatically.
+If correctly designed, you will never have to worry explicitly about validation again, since the system takes care of it automatically.